-Be sure to head over to Kat's for some inspiration and have a wonderful Hump Day!
+Be sure to hop over to Kat's for a bunch of inspiration and have a wonderful Wednesday!